-Robin B. Johansen is a founding partner of Remcho, Johansen & Purcell.
+Robin B. Johansen is a founding partner of Remcho, Johansen & Purcell, LLP.
 She was admitted to the California Bar in 1977 and the Bar of the District of Columbia in 1979.
-She is a graduate of the University of Illinois (B.A., 1968) and Stanford Law School (J.D., 1977).
+She is a graduate of the University of Illinois (B.A., cum laude 1968) and Stanford Law School (J.D.
+1977).

-Ms. Johansen is a member of the California Academy of Appellate Lawyers.
-She appears on the Northern California Super Lawyers list, and is rated AV Preeminent by Marindale-Hubbell.
-She is currently on the Board of Directors of First Place for Youth, a statewide organization serving former foster youth, and she has served on the Board of Directors of Coro Northern California.
-From 1992 to 1993, she was a member of the State Citizens’ Commission on Ballot Initiatives, and in 1974, Ms. Johansen was a research assistant to the U.S. House of Representatives’ Impeachment Inquiry staff.
+Ms. Johansen has extensive experience arguing before the California Supreme Court and the Ninth Circuit U.S. Court of Appeals.
+She is a member of the California Academy of Appellate Lawyers, and currently serves on the editorial board of The Journal of Church and State.
+She served on the Board of Directors of Coro Northern California, and from 1992 to 1993, she was a member of the State Citizens’ Commission on Ballot Initiatives.
+In 1974, Ms. Johansen was a research assistant to the U.S. House of Representatives’ Impeachment Inquiry Staff.

 Ms. Johansen has represented numerous local governmental entities on a variety of public policy issues and has worked extensively on matters involving the initiative and referendum process at both the state and local levels, and on matters of redistricting.
 She has also represented a broad range of clients, including the California Legislature, the State Superintendent of Public Instruction and the State Controller, in public policy, school finance and constitutional litigation in both state and federal courts.